Prostitution in India: Popular culture

-Prostitution has been a theme in Indian literature and arts for centuries.
-Mrichakatika, a ten-act Sanskrit play, was written by Śhudraka in the 2nd century BC, and tells the story of a famous courtesan, Vasantsena.
-It was made into Utsav, a 1984 Hindi film.
-Amrapali (Ambapali), the legendary nagarvadhu, or royal courtesan of the Kingdom of Vaishali, famously became an enlightened Buddhist monk later in her life - a story retold in a Hindi film, Amrapali (1966).
+Prostitution and courtesan culture have been themes in Indian literature and the arts for centuries.
+Mrichakatika, a 2nd-century BC Sanskrit play by Śhudraka, details the story of the courtesan Vasantsena and was later adapted into the 1984 Hindi film Utsav.
+The story of Amrapali (Ambapali), a royal courtesan of ancient Vaishali who became an enlightened Buddhist monk, was depicted in the 1966 film Amrapali.

-The tawaif, or elite courtesan in the Mughal era, has been a theme of a number of films, including Pakeezah (1972), Umrao Jaan (1981), Tawaif (1985), Kama Sutra: A Tale of Love (1996) and Umrao Jaan (2006).
-Other movies depicting lives of prostitutes and dancing girls are Sharaabi (1984), Ram Teri Ganga Maili (1985), Amar Prem (1972), Mausam (1975) Mandi (1983), Devdas (2002), Chandni Bar (2001), Chameli (2003), Laaga Chunari Mein Daag, Sadak (2007), Dev D (2009), B.A.
-Pass (2013), Thira (2013), Begum Jaan (2017) and Gangubai Kathiawadi (2022).
+The Mughal era tawaif (courtesan) has been depicted in Indian cinema, including in films such as Pakeezah (1972), Umrao Jaan (1981), Tawaif (1985), and Kama Sutra: A Tale of Love (1996).
+Contemporary films exploring modern brothels, trafficking, and street prostitution include Manoranjan (1974), Mandi (1983), Chandni Bar (2001), Chameli (2003), Dev D (2009), Chaarfutiya Chhokare (2014), Lakshmi (2014), Love Sonia (2018), and Gangubai Kathiawadi (2022).
+The 2008 film Slumdog Millionaire also featured narratives surrounding the exploitation of minors in Indian brothels.